pablobernabeu/Data-is-present/README.md

-# *Data Is Present:* open workshops and hackathons
+# *Data is present:* open workshops and hackathons

 ### Enhanced presentation of open data using reproducible reports and dashboards